block-foundation/index-decentralized-applications/README.md

 - [TheDistributedBay :red_circle:](https://github.com/TheDistributedBay/TheDistributedBay) – This is a peer-to-peer adaptation of the Open Bay/Pirate Bay.
 It employs a fully distributed protocol to share entries across multiple nodes, rendering server seizure attempts futile.
 Each node houses a complete copy and all modifications are disseminated throughout the network.
 - [WebTorrent Desktop](https://webtorrent.io/desktop) – This application is designed for torrent streaming.
 It establishes connections with both BitTorrent and WebTorrent peers.

 ## Code

 - [IPFS bin :red_circle:](https://github.com/victorb/ipfsbin) – A Pastebin-like application for sharing code snippets and text documents with others.

 ## Networking

+- [Blockstack](https://blockstack.org) – Blockstack represents a new decentralized internet.
+It's a platform for application development that includes a built-in decentralized DNS.
 - [iWant :red_circle:](https://github.com/nirvik/iWant) – A command-line tool for searching and downloading files within a LAN network without the need for a central server.
 - [LCVPN](https://github.com/kanocz/lcvpn) – A lightweight decentralized VPN solution written in Golang.
 - [MaidSafe](https://maidsafe.net) – A decentralized internet and application infrastructure that rewards users for their participation in the network.